danilocgsilva/a_vs_n/helpers_projects/populling_names_in_database/README.md

 This is an helper project that can help in several tests.

 This one have s simple duty: populate a database with users name.
 For example, there are methods here to make you easily populate a mysql database with tens of thousads users names to see the database load.
-This has been first created with the tests for time in fetching random people names from a database witi different database loads.
+This has been first created with the tests for time in fetching random people names from a database with different database loads.
 You can check this project in link [mysql - few data load vs much data load](../../tests/mysql/fewDataLoad_vs_muchDataLoad/README.md).

 ## Prerequesites